Chen-Kaixiang-HuiAn/Chen-Kaixiang-HuiAn.github.io/README.md

 - The computer version offers a smoother experience with seamless page transitions

-- The mobile version has a dedicated page for the information sidebar, click on the Traveling Pigeon to jump to it!
+- The mobile version has a dedicated page for the information sidebar, click on the Excursion Pigeon to jump to it!

 **Hope you can have a good experience with Excursion ConsHein 2.0 today!**